nsankareswari-70/Power-Query-in-Excel--1/README.md

   1. select the column / columns to remove - right click and Delete columns.
   2. select the column / columns to remove - From the Home tab click the Remove column button

+## Changing the order of the columns
+User can change the order of the column by pulling and dragging to wherever you want.